 A set of eighty silver goblets, each one inscribed with a Raider's name, has been kept on display at the U.S. Air Force Academy in Colorado Springs, Colorado, and flown to each reunion.
 There, in a private ceremony, the survivors raised their cups in a toast to Raiders departed and inverted the cups of those men who died since the previous get-together.
 When the last man is gone, his goblet, too, will be reversed.

 Like the B-25 bombers they once flew, these courageous men will have made worthy passage.

 This article was written by Edward Oxford and originally published in August 1997 issue of American History Magazine.

 For more great articles be sure to pick up your copy of American History.

-One Response to “Jimmy Doolittle and the Tokyo Raiders Strike Japan During World War II”
+2 Responses to “Jimmy Doolittle and the Tokyo Raiders Strike Japan During World War II”

 Leave a Reply